yuwaddylwin/Brand-Sentiment-Monitor/README.md

 ## Notes
 - You can replace `sample_comments.csv` with your own CSV.
 The app expects columns: `id,timestamp,username,comment,source`
 - VADER works best on English text.
-For other languages, consider multilingual models (HuggingFace) but they require network access.
+For other languages, consider multilingual models (HuggingFace) but they require network access.# Brand-Sentiment-Monitor